Sustainable products from Amazon

-Sustainable food selection means something different to each customer.
-Across our Amazon food and grocery businesses, we make it easy for customers to find a range of sustainable food options such as free range, pasture-fed, organic and fair trade groceries.
+Across our Amazon food and grocery businesses, we make it easy for customers to find a range of quality food options such as free range, pasture-fed, organic and fair trade groceries.

 We are committed to upholding animal welfare across every step of our supply chain to ensure that the animal products we sell are derived from animals that receive industry-leading levels of care and treatment.
 Our Animal Welfare Policy provides guidance for producers and suppliers of animal-derived goods and services during production, transport and slaughter.
 We are working with our private-label manufacturers to source palm oil that is sustainably certified, starting with private-label food products in North America and Europe.

-At Whole Foods Market, we sell only the highest quality natural and organic foods.
+At Whole Foods Market, we sell high quality natural and organic foods.
 We research ingredients and audit sourcing practices to make shopping easier for customers.
-In our meat department, products are free of added hormones or antibiotics, and no cages or tethers are permitted during the animal’s daily life.
-Our seafood department sources only from responsibly managed fish farms and fisheries.
-Produce and other items with our Whole Trade Guarantee ensure that a product meets criteria that support both workers and the environment.
+In our meat department, Whole Foods Market standards prohibit antibiotics and added hormones, and no cages, crates or tethers are permitted during the animal’s daily life.
+Our seafood department sources only sustainable wild-caught and Responsibly Farmed seafood.
+The Whole Foods Market Whole Trade seal, found on produce and other items, means a product must meet criteria that support both workers and the environment.

 Amazon devices make every day easier by helping customers watch, read, listen and control their smart homes.
 Our most popular devices include Echo and Alexa devices, Fire Tablets, Fire TVs, Kindle e-readers and home security products (Ring, Blink etc.) We take a scientific approach to understanding the environmental impact of these devices, completing detailed life-cycle assessments (LCAs) for many of them.
 LCA is an internationally accepted methodology for assessing the environmental, human health and natural resource impacts of products and services.